jsdelivrbot/openarch-d8/README.md

 * add focus and label partials
 * delete old teasers class

+#### 0.6.33

+* remove border lines from tabs at widest/full bps
+* reduce row height for table rows at widest bp
+* increate row height for tables at full bp

 #### TBD

 * people thumbs should size to grid so width = sidebar width